-The LM2432 has an IK current output (pin 5) that produces a replica of the actual cathode current into V{OUT} (pin 2).
+The LM2433 has an IK current output (pin 5) that produces a replica of the actual cathode current into $V{OUT}$ (pin 2).
 The IK output pin is internally connected to the collector of Q4.
-If IK feedback is not used in the application, the IK pin should be connected to the same ground as pin 3 (GND).
-Otherwise, the IK output can interface with a RGB video processor with IK feedback for automatic cathode calibration.

-During the non-blanking period, video current levels can be as high as several mA, which is much higher than the reference currents (in μ A range) produced during the IK measurement interval.
+The IK output can be connected through an interface circuit to a RGB video processor with IK feedback for automatic cathode calibration.
+Note: During the non-blanking period, video current levels can be as high as several mA, which is much higher than the reference currents (in $\mu$ A range) produced during the IK measurement interval.
 These high currents have the potential to produce large voltages at the IK output pin.
-To avoid damage to Q4, the IK output voltage, V{IK} , must not exceed +16V (V{IKMAX}).
-Please see the section "CATHODE CURRENT OUTPUT FOR IK FEEDBACK SYSTEMS" for more information on the usage and protection of the IK output.
+To avoid damage to Q4, the IK output pin should be protected with a clamp diode to $V{BB}$ so it's voltage, $V{IK}$ , does not exceed +16V ( $V{IKMAX}$ ).
+Please see the section CATHODE CURRENT OUTPUT FOR IK FEEDBACK SYSTEMS for more information on the usage and protection of the IK output.
+If the IK output is not used in the application, it should be connected to the same ground as pin 3 (GND).